BEGINNINGS ARE NEVER EASY…

 Another way watercolor paper is classified is by it’s packaging.
 You may have seen watercolor sold in pads and blocks.

 - Pads – These are the least expensive option and are as they sound – a stack of papers held together on one side.
 This is my preferred packaging type because I like to trace on my drawings onto my watercolor paper rather than drawing directly on the paper.
-The reason is because – I tend to be a pretty heavy pressure drawer which is problematic when erasing pencil grooves on watercolor paper.
+The reason is because – I tend to be a pretty heavy pressure drawer which is problematic when erasing pencil grooves.
 Just something to keep in mind.

 - Blocks – Blocks are the next option of packaging.
-These papers are glued on all four sides to stretch the paper before you paint.
+These papers are glued on all four sides to stretch before you paint.
 Each paper can easily be removed form the block by a small slit on the bottom of the block with a palette knife or something similar to a mail opener.
-These are great for larger paintings since it prevents the paper from buckling.
+These are great for larger paintings since it prevents it from buckling.

-The last way watercolor paper is classified is by the Texture (also known as the “tooth”) of the paper.
+The last way watercolor paper is classified is by the Texture (also known as the “tooth”).
 This is where Hot and Cold Press come in.

-- Watercolor paper that feel smooth to the touch – similar to Mixed Media Paper or Drawing Paper is called Hot Press Paper.
+- Watercolor paper that feel smooth to the touch – similar to Mixed Media or Drawing is called Hot Press Paper.
 Think of it being HOT “ironed” flat.